-Review: Fates Warning "A Pleasant Shade of Gray" is a very pleasant progressive metal album
+Review: Fates Warning "A Pleasant Shade of Grey"

-The highlight from the first 25% of the album is part 4
+The highlight from the first 25% of the album is Part IV

 A Pleasant Shade of Gray Part 4